Growing ADAS Market Will Require Efficient Software and MPU Expertise

 ADAS will let us all kick back and relax.

 My great grandmother grew up on a farm in the middle of nowhere in Kansas (that’s actually most of Kansas).
 She lived until she was 96 and saw a lot of things change in the world.
 When I was a child I was surprised to learn that she saw Americans go from riding horse-drawn carriages, to driving cars.

 Transportation has a major effect on people and societies, and cars changed lives around the world.
 We are now on the brink of another major transportation breakthrough, self-driving cars.
-While we are still years away from fully autonomous vehicles, advanced driver assistance systems (ADAS) are becoming more common in the automotive industry.
+While we are still years away from fully autonomous vehicles, advanced driver assistance systems (ADAS) are becoming more in the automotive industry.

 The ADAS market is headed for major growth, and smart software developers can grow with them.
 Developers should be prepared to take advantage of this new era of transportation by making their code more efficient, and mastering the use of memory protection units (MPUs).

 While some drivers currently enjoyed the advantages of ADAS enabled cars, most are unaware of ADAS.
 That is going to change in the near future, as the US and EU will begin requiring new cars to have automatic braking systems and collision warning systems by 2020.
 These mandates contribute to the rising ADAS market, which is expected to grow from $22.69 billion in 2015 to $78.19 billion by 2020.

 The ADAS market is expected to continue growing as manufacturers push the boundaries of autonomous navigation.
 Currently, “self-driving” cars are only up to “level 3” of autonomy.
 Multiple manufacturers, though, are looking towards levels 4 and 5, which will require increasingly complex ADAS systems.
 Even some companies from unrelated industries are getting involved in the ADAS market.
 NVidia has announced that they plan to enter the market with Audi and release a level 4 car by 2018.